Reference

 Ownership

-• doesn’t take or share the ownership of metrics; it may be safely deallocated after the function returns
+• doesn’t take or share the ownership of the provided buffers; they may be safely deallocated after the function returns

 Write frame to encoder.